Kat Von D Celebrates Marriage to Husband Leafar Seyer With Colorful Wedding

 It's a nice day for a...red wedding!

-Three months after their surprise marriage, pregnant Kat Von D and husband, Prayers singer Leafar Seyer, had a colorful wedding ceremony in front of friends and family on Saturday.
+Three months after their surprise marriage, pregnant Kat Von D and husband, Prayers singer Leafar Seyer, had a colorful wedding ceremony in front of friends and family on Saturday at the Beverly Hills Hotel.

 On Saturday, Leafar, who is a musician and author credited with creating the Cholo goth genre of music, posted an Instagram photo of his blushing bride, who is expecting a son, with the caption, "In a couple hours I'll be walking down the aisle with the love of my life @thekatvond.
 EN VIDA Y EN MUERTE."

 The former reality star is shown in a striking red dress and veil from designer Adolfo Sanchez.
+The dress featured a dramatic long veil

 Similarly, the famous tattoo artist posted a sweet message following her wedding rehearsal on Friday, "Such a beautifully emotional day today.
 Tomorrow, @prayers and I will have our wedding ceremony for our close friends + family.
 This has been the sweetest, most stress-free experience where we continuously fell in love with each other all over again with each day counting down."